kajott/TrackMeister/README.md

 Boolean values can use any of the `1`/`0`, `false`/`true`, `yes`/`no` or `enabled`/`disabled` nomenclatures. <br>
 Colors are specified in HTML/CSS-style hexadecimal RGB notation, but with optional alpha, i.e. in the form `#rrggbb`, `#rrggbbaa`, `#rgb` or `#rgba`.

-Here's an example for a useful INI file:
+Here's an example for a useful INI file as a compo organizer would set it up for hosting a competition:

     [TMCP]
     ; generic options, specified in classic INI syntax